-Her process of making is motivated from material curiosity, innate sensitivity and visual satisfaction.
-Dudley investigates the action of uniting the everyday with the sacred through approaching materials with instinctive awareness of their past, present and future lives.
+Her process of making is motivated from material curiosity and innate sensitivity.
+Dudley investigates the action of uniting the everyday with the sacred through approaching materials with an instinctive awareness of their past, present and future lives.

 Experiences of sexual, social and spiritual trauma are communicated through the construction of private rituals, ceremonies, sacraments and scripture; ultimately cultivating Dudley's own private faith.